schoolofcities/design-components/README.md

 - Includes the following div classes for text blocks

-- - `text` main body text
+	- `text` main body text

-- - `callout` for callout boxes that are important written context but a bit separate from main flow of text
+	- `callout` for callout boxes that are important written context but a bit separate from main flow of text

-- - `details` smaller text for details, data, methods
+	- `details` smaller paragraph text for details, e.g. about data, methods, etc.

+	- `caption` small text meant to provide captions/author/data sources for individual graphic items (e.g. a photograph, chart, etc.).
+This is also used by the `Image` components noted below.

 ### Title components

-We have a couple title options:
+We have a few options for what a title / top of a page would look like

-- `TitleStandard` A simple title text with option for adding a subtitle.
+- `TitleStandard` A simple title with option for adding a subtitle.

 - `LogoTop` A simple component for placing a logo at the top the page.
 Use in conjunction with TitleStandard.

 - `TitleHalfSplit` A 50/50 split title with an image.
 This splits depending on orientation. e.g. if landscape it splits left-right, if portrait it splits top-bottom.
 Includes a logo.
-TODO add video option

-- `TitleFullPage`, a full page image with an overaly title text.
-TODO add video option
+- `TitleFullPage`, a full page image with an overlay title text.

 - `AuthorDate` a simple component with author and date information to load below the title.